YOUNG ONCOLOGISTS GROUP OF AUSTRALIA (yoga) cOMMITTEE

 Young oncologists receive discounted rates - explore the many benefits of MOGA membership

-YOGA ON THE NEWS
+YOGA IN THE NEWS

 Cancer trials, and the need for a greater diversity of participants